WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_WBPS_1_Basics/module_WBPS1_Basics.md

 ![](figures/jbrowse_12.png)
 <br>

 Now we can see the reads aligned to the genome.

 Notice that this RNA-Seq data is stranded- this means that the library preparation protocol preserved information on which end of the RNA molecule was 5-prime and which end was 3-prime, so we can infer which strand of DNA it was transcribed from.
 This information is encoded in the BAM file, and JBrowse colours the reads accordingly:
 - reads aligning to the forward strand are $\textcolor{pink}{\textsf{pink}}$
 - and reads aligning to the reverse strand are $\textcolor{purple}{\textsf{purple}}$

+### _EXERCISE 3 - JBrowse data comparison_ <a name="jbrowse_exercise"></a>

+We have provided in the module's folder an additional file  named somules_isoseq_sorted.bam, generated from another experiment.
+Use samtools to view the reads within the file.
+Load the file and compare to the one you just recently uploaded.
+What are the differences?

 [↥ **Back to top**](#top)